French Open: Composition of the courts

-Trophies
+Trophies, prize money and rankings points

 The trophies have been awarded to the winners since 1953 and are manufactured by Mellerio dits Meller, a famous Parisian jewelry house.
 They are all made of pure silver with finely etched decorations on their side.
 Each new singles winner gets his or her name written on the base of the trophy.
 Winners receive custom-made pure silver replicas of the trophies they have won.
-They are usually presented by the President of the French Tennis Federation (FFT).
+They are usually presented by the president of the French Tennis Federation (FFT).